Email Marketing: The Complete Guide 2026

 | **CRM integrated** | Basic | Yes | Excellent | No |

 Mailchimp is the market leader and offers the most user-friendly interface.
 The drag-and-drop editor is industry-leading, and the template library is extensive.
-Disadvantages: The pricing model is based on contacts (even inactive ones count), and the servers are located in the USA -- which requires additional GDPR measures (Standard Contractual Clauses).
+Drawbacks: the pricing model is based on contacts (inactive ones count too), and the servers are in the USA – which requires additional measures for GDPR (Standard Contractual Clauses).

-Brevo (formerly Sendinblue) offers the fairest pricing model: you pay per emails sent, not per contacts.
+Brevo (formerly Sendinblue) offers the fairest pricing model: you pay by emails sent, not by contacts.
 Ideal for companies with large lists that do not send daily.
-EU servers, integrated CRM, and SMS marketing make Brevo the best all-in-one solution.
+EU servers, integrated CRM and SMS marketing make Brevo the best all-in-one solution in the DACH region.

-CleverReach is the German alternative with servers in the EU and full GDPR compliance.
-Ideal for privacy-sensitive industries (healthcare, finance, public sector).
-The features are solid, though not as extensive as ActiveCampaign.
+CleverReach is the German alternative with servers in the EU and one hundred percent GDPR compliance.
+Ideal for data-protection-sensitive industries (healthcare, finance, public sector).
+The features are solid, if not as extensive as ActiveCampaign.

 Lead Magnets: The Key to List Building

 A lead magnet is a valuable offer that visitors receive in exchange for their email address.
-The best lead magnets solve a specific problem for the target audience immediately and for free.
+The best lead magnets solve a concrete problem of the target group immediately and for free.
 The lead magnet is the heart of conversion rate optimization for your email channel.

-- Quizzes and assessments (Conversion 25--40%) -- Personalized results, viral potential
+- Quizzes and assessments (conversion 25–40%) – Personalized results, viral

 The best lead magnet is useless if the opt-in form is poorly designed.
 Best practices: